 Emotional Intelligence Skills in the Workplace

-Project managers are project team leaders.
-They have certain skills and competencies to carry out the project works to make sure everything is on track.
+Project managers are team leaders.
+They have certain abilities and competencies to carry out the project works and make sure everything is on track.
 Emotional intelligence is one of the most impactful leadership skills that a project manager can have.
+It is the ability to understand and manage both your own and other’s emotions.
+5 Core skills of Emotional intelligence are self-awareness, self-regulation, motivation, empathy, and social skills.
+If you know how to develop 5 core skills of Emotional Intelligence, you can overcome many problems within the workplace.
 Let’s discuss this real-life example to recognize how emotional intelligence supports your leadership.

 One of the project team members attended a weekly progress meeting with a very different attitude.
 During the meeting, his behavior was different from the others and he argued with his teammate for nothing.